-Roughly 500,000 people used the first version of the app, D’Aloisio said, but he declined to comment on the latest user numbers.
+Roughly 500,000 people used the app’s first version, D’Aloisio said, but he declined to comment on the latest user numbers.

-The terms of the deal, which was announced on Wednesday and will see approximately 20 Sphere employees join Twitter, have not been disclosed.
+The deal’s terms, announced on Wednesday and will see approximately 20 Sphere employees join Twitter, have not been disclosed.
 But D’Aloisio claimed, “everyone is happy”.

 Sphere said in a blog post that it will be “winding down” its standalone product in November as a result of the acquisition.